 “Your Move, Chief”

-A very moving monologue from the great Robin Williams in “Good Will Hunting”.
+A very moving and one of the best movie monologues from the great Robin Williams in “Good Will Hunting”.
 It’s a timeless message on experiencing life.
 Robin Williams plays Shawn Mcguire, a Psychiatrist that leaves us with the effortless, raw speech about the beauty of understanding life through experience, not books.
 This role gave Robin Williams his well-deserved Oscar®.

 Bitter-sweet fact: The bench in this scene is now used as a memorial for Robin Williams.